 In the broadcasts to Eastern Europe, greater program variety was introduced; more liberal use was made of anti-Communist political satires and exposés, and of the documentary and dramatized technique.

-At least, Secretary Acheson admitted that VOA’s program content was previously not sufficiently sharp, but progress to fix the problem was not quick within the government bureaucracy.
-Whistleblowers and members of Congress continued to report questionable programming at VOA for at least two more years.
-8
+At least, Secretary Acheson admitted that VOA’s program content was previously not sufficiently sharp, but progress in fixing the problem was not quick within the government bureaucracy.
+Whistleblowers and members of Congress continued to report questionable programming at VOA for at least two more years.9

 The Voice of America improved its radio broadcasts to the Soviet Bloc later in the 1950s but did not expand them substantially, except for Russian-language programs.
 Even adding extra time to VOA Russian broadcasts took several years since their inception in 1947.

 - William Benton, Hearings Before the Subcommittee of the Committee on Appropriations on the Department of State Appropriation Bill for 1947, House of Representatives, 79th Congress (Washington: United States Government Printing Office, 1946), p.
 492, https://hdl.handle.net/2027/uiug.30112055335746?urlappend=%3Bseq=500%3Bownerid=13510798903948865-504.